 - Send academic transcript(s) for all college courses completed to date (even if not part of your current major/degree).
 Registrar-produced transcript(s) may be either electronic (PDF) or hardcopy sealed and mailed by officials.
 An unofficial transcript printed, signed and sealed by your academic advisor is also permitted.

-Foreign students for which English is a second language must also submit if applicable: (See Admission Requirements)
+Foreign students and those for which English is a second language must also submit additional information/paperwork in applicable: (See Admission Requirements)

 Once all items (application, transcript(s) and references) have been received by the UPMC Chautauqua Medical Laboratory Science Program, the Admissions Committee will review the complete application and all applicants will be notified of their application status and their eligibility to continue in the admission process.